Alexzihaohu/2021s1final/ccc.md

 - Deploying complex cloud systems requires a lot of moving parts
   - Easy to forget what software you installed, and what steps you took to configure the system
-  - Error-prone, can be non-repeatable
+  - Manual process is error-prone, can be non-repeatable
   - Snapshots are monolithic - provide no record of what has changed
 - Automation
   - Provides a record of what you did